Mike Tirico

-Mike Tirico (/tᵻˈriːkoʊ/; born December 13, 1966) is an American sportscaster.
-He is currently the NFL play-by-play announcer on NBC's Sunday Night Football, having replaced Al Michaels in 2022.
+Michael Todd Tirico (/tᵻˈriːkoʊ/; born December 13, 1966) is an American sportscaster.
+He is currently the lead play-by-play announcer for NBC Sunday Night Football, having replaced Al Michaels in 2022, and became the lead play-by-play announcer for NBC's NBA coverage in 2025.
+Tirico is also the primary primetime host for the Olympics on NBC and the host of Triple Crown races on NBC.

+From 1997 to 2006, Tirico served as lead announcer for the PGA Tour on ABC.
 From 2006 to 2015, Tirico served as a play-by-play announcer on ESPN's Monday Night Football.
 Tirico has called a multitude of sports in his career, including the NBA, NHL, college football and basketball, golf, tennis, and World Cup soccer.

-Tirico left ESPN after 25 years with the network when his contract expired in the summer of 2016, and was subsequently hired by NBC Sports.
+Tirico left ESPN after 25 years with the network when his contract expired in mid-2016, and was subsequently hired by NBC Sports.
 Tirico debuted during NBC's coverage of the 2016 Open Championship and has since served as the network's lead host for golf coverage.

-Since joining NBC Sports, Tirico has become lead primetime host of the Olympics on NBC, was the lead play-by-play for Notre Dame Football on NBC, host of Triple Crown races on NBC, host of NBC's Football Night in America, host of NBC's coverage of the Indianapolis 500 and hosted NBC's coverage of the Stanley Cup.
+With NBC Sports, Tirico has hosted NBC's coverage of the Indianapolis 500, was the lead play-by-play for Notre Dame Football on NBC, hosted Football Night in America, and hosted NBC's coverage of the Stanley Cup Finals.

 Early life and education

-Tirico was born in New York City to an Italian American mother and African American father.
+Tirico was born in New York City to an Italian American mother and an African American father.
 He grew up in the borough of Queens, graduating from Bayside High School.
-In 1988, he graduated from the S. I. Newhouse School of Public Communications at Syracuse University.
+In 1988, he graduated from the S. I. Newhouse School of Public Communications and the College of Arts and Sciences as a dually enrolled student at Syracuse University.
 At Syracuse, he was the first recipient of the Robert Costas scholarship.